openstax/cnx-recipes/recipes/README.md

   - `$Config_PartType_Example`: A [CustomPart](#custompart)
   - `$Config_PartType_Chapter`: A [CustomPart](#custompart)
     - if `outlineTitle` is truthy, it causes the `.os-chapter-outline` to move **into** the top of the `.introduction` Page
+    - Autogenerate a chapter outline (older books use this) and remove it for newer books (Note: We should only generate an outline if the book is configured for that.
+Not this build-for-every-book-and-discard-for-some). older books use the metadata to build a chapter outline section in the intro module.
+It must be created at the chapter level then moved.
   - `$Config_PartType_Equation`: A [CustomPart](#custompart)
   - `$Config_PartType_Solution`: A [CustomPart](#custompart)
     - change the solutions exercise number (`<span.os-number>12</>`) into a link back to the exercise